flexera-public/policy_templates/cost/aws/elb/clb_unused/README.md

 The policy leverages the AWS elasticloadbalancing API to determine if the CLB is in use.

 When an unused CLB is detected, an email action is triggered automatically to notify the specified users of the incident.
 Users then have the option to delete the CLB after manual approval if needed.

+### Policy savings details

+The policy includes the estimated savings.
+The estimated savings is recognized if the resource is terminated.
+Optima is used to receive the estimated savings which is the product of the most recent full day’s cost of the resource * 30.
+The savings is displayed in the Estimated Monthly Savings column.
+If the resource can not be found in Optima the value is n/a.
+The incident detail message includes the sum of each resource Estimated Monthly Savings as Total Estimated Monthly Savings.

+If the user is missing the minimum required role of `billing_center_viewer`or if there is no enough data received from Optima to calculate savings, appropriate message is displayed in the incident detail message along with the estimated monthly savings column value as N/A in the incident table.

 ## Input Parameters